giellalt/lang-sms/sms.md

 perintökieli

-# Skolt Saami nouns

-We use a modified version of the *Koulukielioppi* stem system

-1. Vowel stems
-    1. â-stems: N-toll, N-miarr
-    1. a-stems: N-pess
-    1. e-stems: N-piess
-1. Mixed stem:
-    1. e-a-stems: N-ress
-1. Consonant stems
-    1. m-stems: N-laajj
-    1. n-stems: N-kuolban, N-siom
-1. Contract stems

-The lexicon *N-INCOMING* contains all nouns.
-So far, it contains only a handful of nouns, they are here grouped according to continuation lexicon.

-CODED BY EINO AND JASKA
-derived from closed fin-sms

 This is where new words are added as lexc entries before they are added to the xml source files.